blahosyl/enlightened-publishing/README.md

 #### Client goals

-In addition to the business goals detailed in the [Current stage](#current-stage) subsection, client goals also include aspects of accessibilty and marketing goals.
+In addition to the business goals detailed under **Project goal and scope development thoughout the project** in the [Background](#background) section, client goals also include aspects of accessibilty and marketing goals.
 The complete list is as follows:

 - [CL1] I want to create an online presence specifically for this workshop.
 - [CL2] I want to offer potential customers an easy-to navigate layout.